neurosnap/starfx/docs/posts/getting-started.md

 - Has a robust side-effect management system using structured concurrency
 - Has data synchronization and caching separated from react

-# when to use this library?
+# When to use this library?

 The primary target for this library are SPAs.
 This is for an app that might be hosted inside an object store (like s3) or with a simple web server (like nginx)